 • A little hard to use

 If you’re using a pre-built NAS or an operating system made for NAS, there’s usually a backup manager included.
 For example, you can back up a Synology NAS with its HyperBackup software.
-These are great, but you’ll need a service to actually store your data.
-That’s where Backblaze B2 comes in.

-Backblaze B2 isn’t as easy to use as the standard Backblaze client (read our Backblaze review), but it’s compatible with a wide selection of backup managers and often one of the easiest and cheapest options available.
-This means that it’s a good choice for most NAS setups, especially if you’re using a common OS like TrueNAS or a pre-built from a supported vendor.
+Backblaze B2 isn’t as easy to use as the standard Backblaze client (read our Backblaze review for more), but it’s compatible with a wide selection of backup managers and often one of the easiest and cheapest options available.

 Backblaze B2 also comes with some nice security options, like two-factor authentication and zero-knowledge encryption — just be sure to enable them.
-The private encryption is somewhat annoying to use, as you have to choose it and enter the key manually every time you upload files.
+The private encryption is somewhat annoying to use, though, as you have to choose it and enter the key manually every time you upload files.
 Standard server-side encryption is easier to enable, as it’s done per bucket.

 The Backblaze Fireball

-You can also order 8TB hard drives with your data on it, if you want a fast download.
+You can also order 8TB hard drives with your data on them if you want a fast download.
 This costs $189 per hard drive, but that money is refunded when you return the device.

 At just $0.005 per GB per month, Backblaze B2 is one of the cheapest hot storage providers available.
 There is a $0.004 charge for 10,000 “class B” and 1,000 “class C” API calls once you’re past the free 2,500 daily limit, but these are pretty reasonable compared to other IaaS providers.

-If you’ve already got some kind of backup manager and aren’t a power user looking for every feature and option possible, Backblaze B2 is cheap, easy to use and is compatible with a wide range of devices and operating systems.
+If you’ve already got some kind of backup manager and aren’t a power user looking for every feature and option possible, Backblaze B2 is cheap, easy to use and compatible with a wide range of devices and operating systems.
 Read more in our Backblaze B2 review.

 best nas backup backblaze cta